 have not been to basic training.

-NOTE: Students may also enroll in MS 1000 to participate in physical training, drill team, or Forrest Raiders.
+NOTE: Students may also enroll in MS 1000 to participate in physical training, color guard, or Ranger Challenge.

 Minor in Military Science